Update for Parents:

 Grouping and Teaching:

-The children will be kept in their classes as much as possible and will not mix with other classes during the school day until updated guidance is received about this.
+The children will be kept in their classes as much as possible and will mix with their year group at play time and lunchtime only (outdoors)

 The same staff will be in class where possible unless the teacher is having their PPA (planning, preparation and assessment) time away from the class where they will be covered by the PPA teacher.
 Any new adults in the classroom will adhere to the school guidelines and social distancing measures.

-· The tables in the classroom will be organised into rows with two children per table, and they will face the front of the class at all times.
+· The tables in the classroom will be organised into rows with two children per table, and they will face the front of the class at all times (Year 1 - Year 5).
+However, pupils in Reception will sit at group tables from November 2020

 · Pupils will continue to have their own stationary, and any curriculum resources that may need to be shared between pupils within the bubbles will be cleaned regularly.